anderspippi/smelly/docs/faq.rst

 First, run::

-    kitty +kitten show_key -m kitty
+    smelly +kitten show_key -m smelly

-Press the key combination X. If the kitten reports the key press that means kitty is correctly sending the key press to terminal programs.
+Press the key combination X. If the kitten reports the key press that means smelly is correctly sending the key press to terminal programs.
 You need to report the issue to the developer of the terminal program.
 Most likely they have not added support for :doc:`/keyboard-protocol`.

-If the kitten does not report it, it means that the key is bound to some action in kitty.
-You can unbind it in :file:`kitty.conf` with:
+If the kitten does not report it, it means that the key is bound to some action in smelly.
+You can unbind it in :file:`smelly.conf` with:

 .. code-block:: conf